50 Most Romantic Places in the United States

 New Hampshire — Lincoln Ice Castles

 The Lincoln Ice Castles have become famous for the otherworldly glow they give off at night.
-The ice structures—which look like something straight out of a Disney movie—are maintained by hand and grown every winter.
-Lights installed inside of the ice sculpture will give off a magical, choreographed show every night—and there’s even an ice slide for kids at heart.
+The ice structures—which look like something straight out of a Disney movie — are maintained by hand and grown every winter.

 New Jersey — Passion Puddle